DieTime/BashCourse/EASYSTART.md

 # Bash2md Writer

 ### About
-Application to automate filling markdown files when running bash scripts
+Application to automate filling markdown files when running bash scripts.

 ### How start?